BYUI451/docker_modifying/README.md

 One benefit as stated above is that docker volume files persist after the original container is deleted.
 One concern is that we need to manually remove docker volumes to free up space from the local machine.

-1st we can get rid of the individual docker volume using
+1st: We can get rid of the individual docker volume using

 ```bash
 $ docker volume rm example_container
 ```

-2nd there are two different types of volume files named and anonymouse, if we want to get rid of all the anonymous volumes we can use
+2nd: There are two different types of volume files named and anonymous, if we want to get rid of all the anonymous volumes we can use

 ```bash
 docker run --rm -v /example_container
 ```

-3rd to get rid of all volumes we can use
+3rd: To get rid of all volumes we can use

 ```bash
 $ docker volume prune
 ```